Skip to main content

 Transaction Monitoring User Guide

-Watchdog’s Monitoring is a fully customizable operational security blockchain monitoring solution, to be utilized on projects that have already been deployed on-chain.
+Dedaub's Security Suite Monitoring is a fully customizable operational security blockchain monitoring solution, to be utilized on projects that have already been deployed on-chain.
 Monitoring does not detecting issues on the application's source code.
 Instead, it can be used to detect or react to on-chain activity in a fully customizable way.
 Transaction monitoring uses a modified PostgreSQL database at its core coupled with concepts from incremental computation.
 The PostgreSQL database benefits from an advanced query planner and allows us to maintain a global, consistent view of blockchain data.
 The database has been augmented with the following concepts: time-series tables, delta-tables, incrementally materialized views, and just-in-time blockchain data decoding.
 This approach allows for highly-complex and highly-dependable monitoring agents to be written in a few lines of SQL.

 • Large transfer of funds to or from yield farming vault